-- Submission of an official transcript from the regionally accredited or approved nationally accredited institution that awarded the master’s degree indicating a minimum GPA of 3.0 or an official transcript from a regionally or approved nationally accredited institution that awarded a doctoral degree, with a degree conferral date prior to the start of the first course at the University of Arizona Global Campus.
+- Submission of an official transcript from the approved accredited institution that awarded the master’s degree indicating a minimum GPA of 3.0 or an official transcript from an approved accredited institution that awarded a doctoral degree, with a degree conferral date prior to the start of the first course at the University of Arizona Global Campus.

 - Submit official TOEFL or IELTS scores, if required for admission.

-Transfer up to 30 graduate-level semester credits from a regionally or approved nationally accredited college or university.* Call now for more information at 866.711.1700.
+Transfer up to 30 graduate-level semester credits from an approved accredited college or university.* Call now for more information at 866.711.1700.